Easy Garbage Truck Craft

 - Draw one large square, one small square and an obtuse triangle on your cardboard.

-- While they are coloring the shapes, cut out 3 large circles from the black paper.
+- While they are coloring the shapes, cut out three large circles.

 - Cut out the truck shapes

 - Grab the brown piece of construction paper and the glue!